Updated: August 26th, 2019

 “Use subflows as a type of "black box" process part, when the inner workings of the part are not necessary for understanding or maintaining the main flow.
 Take time to weigh the benefits of reuse and encapsulation against the drawbacks of complex execution.”

-In a well laid-out workflow, you should be able to quickly ascertain where something is within the process, even if it is waiting on approval.
+In a well laid-out workflow design, you should be able to quickly ascertain where something is within the process, even if it is waiting on approval.
 The status can become foggy when it gets stuck in the approval process, or something is declined back down the approval chain.

 A loop as defined by Workflow Patterns is:

 “The ability to execute a task or sub-process repeatedly.
 The loop has either a pre-test or post-test condition associated with it that is either evaluated at the beginning or end of the loop to determine whether it should continue.
 The looping structure has a single entry and exit point.”